 When you sponsor a child outside the U.S., you will be matched with a child who lives in one of our international sponsorship communities.
 Due to higher program costs in the U.S., children in our U.S. locations can be sponsored by up to two sponsors.
 If you sponsor a U.S. child who has another sponsor, you’re still able to have a one-on-one relationship with your child through writing letters.

-For lifeline sponsors, your sponsored child will likely have multiple sponsors, because he or she serves as a representative child for the community.
+For lifeline and refugee child sponsors, your sponsored child will likely have multiple sponsors, because he or she serves as a representative child for the community.
 There is no one-on-one relationship or communication with the child, although you will receive regular updates.

 How do I sponsor another child?